 “We’ll absolutely miss Steve for his role as a mentor and guide to so many MPLP alumni – and as my wonderful counterpart,” said outgoing MPLP Co-Director Susy Avery, executive in the administration of Gov. John Engler.

 “It’s been a great time to serve MPLP,” Tobocman said.
 “An MPLP alumni now serves as Michigan Secretary of State.
 MPLP alumni have won elections to the state House and Senate, including our new Co-Director Rudy Hobbs.
 I couldn’t be prouder of our alumni.”

-Avery and Tobocman will serve MPLP through November as the Class of 2020-21 celebrates its graduation, along with the classes of 2019 and 2020 and 24 new MPLP Fellows are named, Grossmann said.
+Avery and Tobocman served MPLP through November as the Class of 2020-21 24 new MPLP Fellows are named in December.
+MPLP's class of 2022 begins its sessions in the new year, Grossmann said.
 Former west Michigan Tonya Schuitmaker has been named as MPLP’s new Republican Co-Director.

 Schuitmaker, a former Michigan Senator, served in the Michigan House of Representatives with Tobocman and Hobbs.
 “I’ll miss sharing MPLP Co-Director duties with Steve, but know it will be great to work with Rudy again,” she said.

 As deputy Oakland executive, Hobbs oversees central services including the Oakland County International Airport, health & human services, public services and government relations.

 He served two-terms in the Michigan House of Representatives, from 2011-2014, where his colleagues elected him the Democratic Floor Leader.
 He represented Southfield, Lathrup Village, Oak Park, Beverly Hills, Franklin, and Royal Oak Township.